drvy/docker-leamp/README.md

 # Docker Compose LEMP stack

 Simple `docker-compose.yml` that builds a LEMP stack.
-Intended for development purpouses only.
-I also have a Vagrant Box for development purpouses, [check it out here](https://github.com/drvy/drvys-box).
+Intended for development purposes only.
+I also have a Vagrant Box for development purposes, [check it out here](https://github.com/drvy/drvys-box).